Get a demo of Culture Amp

 How does Government compare?

-People working in Government are less engaged than Nonprofit Organization Management, Telecommunications, E Learning, and Enterprise.
+People working in Government are less engaged than Mining & Metals, Computer Games, Enterprise, and Information Technology & Services.

-The highest scoring question for Government had 87% of people agreeing that they know what they need to do to be successful in their role (+1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Government had 86% of people agreeing that they know how their work contributes to the goals of %[Company]% (-3% compared to overall) while they were generally most positive about Management.

-People in Government were generally least favourable about Feedback & Recognition, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 31% of people disagreeing (+14% above average).
+People in Government were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 27% of people disagreeing (+9% above average).

 Which questions matter the most?